damiensedgwick/napp/README.md

 to function correctly, it can be containerised with as small image as possible and it must use as little JavaScript as possible.

+If you want to take a look at how a Nano App is structured by napp, please vist [Napp Template](https://github.com/damiensedgwick/napp-template)

 Below are some potential use cases for a Nano App.

 ### Rapid Prototyping: